-A Caesar salad recipe that’s kicked up with shrimp and quinoa!
+Looking for something healthy and different?
+Try this shrimp Caesar salad recipe that’s kicked up with a little quinoa!

 - 4 tablespoons mayo

 - 3 tablespoons lemon juice

 - 2 tablespoons Parmesan cheese